moktermd08/code-review-a-to-z/javascript/challange-one.md

 In the revised function:

 - The name of the function is changed from `sqr` to `square` for clarity.

+If you think there is a better way to code it please submit your code
 - Before proceeding with the calculation, we've added a check to ensure the parameter `n` is of type number.
 If it's not, the function throws a descriptive error.